 I coordinated and managed a computer training facility for persons with disabilities.
 I was responsible for all facets of program management, including lab maintenance, purchasing, budget management, student counseling, marketing, outreach, curriculum development, teaching, and staff hiring and supervision.
 I increased community awareness and involvement in the center, and established a Business Advisory Council for guidance in curriculum development and to facilitate improved positive employment outcomes for students.
 I established the Center as a respected regional resource for IT accessibility, and provided IT and web accessibility consultation to area secondary and post-secondary educational institutions and to the State of Kansas.

-I developed the Peakware.com World Mountain Encyclopedia web site.
-Peakware.com is now under new ownership, but I continue to do contractual work developing and maintaining the site.
-The site has over 10,000 users who actively contribute content, and it remains the web's premier source for information about mountains and mountaineering.
-It also continues to be fully accessible to users with disabilities.
+I developed the internationally acclaimed Peakware.com World Mountain Encyclopedia web site.
+Peakware was a search engine before Google, and a wiki before Wikipedia.
+I sold the site in 1999 but have continued to do contractual work for its new owners, developing and maintaining the site.
+Peakware has over 12,000 users who actively contribute content, and remains the web's premier source for information about mountains and mountaineering.
+It also continues to be accessible to users with disabilities.